LLMs: How Machine Learning Principles Shape the Future of AI

 Training: The Brute Force of Machine Learning

-Training an LLM is the massive-scale application of machine learning principles.
+The training of an LLM is the massive-scale application of machine learning principles.
 The process can be divided into two main stages:

 The Future of LLMs and New Machine Learning Challenges

 The evolution of LLMs is living proof that software engineering and machine learning principles are intrinsically linked.
-Every advance in neural network architecture or training technique propels AI to new heights.
-The future of AI is not a secret, but rather a reflection of our ability to apply these fundamentals with creativity and rigor.
+Every advance in neural network architecture or training technique pushes AI to new heights.
+The future of AI is not a secret, but a reflection of our ability to apply these fundamentals with creativity and rigor.